ABOUT PUPPY MOUTHING (Nipping your hand with those razor sharp teeth!)

 When your pup has been in your home for a bit, he moves into the “Investigation” stage.
 He begins to feel a little more comfortable and ventures away from you, his crate, his bed, to see what else there is in this new environment.
 During the Investigation stage, he uses all five of his senses.
 He Investigates how things Look, Sound, Smell, Feel, and Taste.
 He is especially interested in how YOU look, sound, smell, feel and taste.
-The parts of your body that are the most accessible to your pup are your hands.
+The parts of your body that are the most accessible to your pup are your hands and ankles.
 When you handle your pup, scratching, petting, picking him up etc., your pup investigates how your hands look, sound, smell, feel and taste.
 Punishing him for accidentally investigating with too much enthusiasm is unfair and counterproductive!

 When your pup becomes more comfortable in your home, and has observed and investigated the goings on, he moves into the “Experimental” stage.
-At this point, he will begin “testing” his observations and investigations to see if what he has learned is accurate and reliable.
-One of the “tests” is to see how you react to his behavior, what it takes to have his needs met and if you will play with him as did his litter mates.
+At this point, he will begin ‘testing’ his observations and investigations to see if what he has learned is accurate and reliable.
+One of the ‘tests’ is to see how you react to his behavior, what it takes to have his needs met and if you will play with him as did his litter mates.

 WHAT IS BITE INHIBITION?
 All dogs bite.
 Every dog in this world will bite someone or something at some time in his life.
 That is a simple fact.
 Most bites are accidental.
 Your dog grabs for a treat you are about to give him and he catches your hand by accident.
 He grabs for a toy you are about to throw and gets your arm instead.
 While playing Tug Of War with your dog, he grabs at the toy for a better purchase and gets your hand by accident.

 How much damage he does to your body part will be determined by how good is his Bite Inhibition.
 That is, when he grabs hold of you, does he know enough to INHIBIT THE FORCE with which he grabs you and does he know enough to RELEASE IMMEDIATELY.
+That is Bite Inhibition!

 The time to teach your pup Bite Inhibition is when he is engaged in play biting.
 The purpose for play biting is to help your puppy learn how much pressure is acceptable and how much is not.
 When puppies play in litters or play groups, they grab each other with their sharp little teeth….sometimes very hard.
 They grab each other’s ears, tails, legs, feet, anything that is available.
 Again, they are Investigating and Experimenting, learning how much force is acceptable.
 Puppies usually grab ears because they are the most easily caught.
 Puppies’ jaws are relatively weak at this age so their bites do little damage.
 When one pup bites another with enough force to cause pain, the bitten pup squeals loudly and walks away from the biter.
 The biting puppy immediately approaches the puppy he has bitten and apologizes by licking and nuzzling his playmate in an effort to appease his playmate.
 They then return to play and THE BITER HAS LEARNED THAT HIS FORCE WAS TOO GREAT, and unacceptable to the bitten pup.
-Because he does not want to hurt his playmate he INHIBITS the strength of his bite the next time he grabs the other puppy’s ear.
+Because he does not want to hurt his playmate he eventually learns to INHIBIT the strength of his bite when he grabs the other puppy’s ear.
 Through this trial and error, your pup learns not to bear down when he bites.
-If you punish your pup’s mouthing by the harsh methods mentioned above, you may stop your pup from biting you at the moment, but you have NOT taught him to inhibit his bite when he accidentally grabs your hand, or the hand or face of a small child.
+If you punish your pup’s mouthing by the harsh methods mentioned above, you may stop your pup from biting you at the moment, but you have NOT taught him to inhibit the strength of his bite when he accidentally grabs your hand, or the hand or face of a small child.
 Because you have failed to teach him this critical lesson, a child may be accidentally, seriously injured and your dog may lose his life.

 The theory behind taking puppies from their litters at eight weeks is that we must get on with teaching dogs how to get on with humans.
 If we take the pups from the safety of their mums and littermates before eight weeks, we risk traumatizing them causing them to become insecure through adulthood.
 If we take them at eight weeks, they have not yet had ample opportunity to learn Bite Inhibition from their littermates.
 The solution to this Catch-22 is that WE must teach our pups Bite Inhibition.